sjsu-library/unionist/_items/unionist--image-0360.md

 ---
 pid: unionist--image-0360
 title: Prospectus from <em>We, The People and Old Colony Press</em>
-bibliographicCitation: “Proposals for Publishing in the Town of Plymouth, A Weekly Paper, to be Entitled WE, The People, and Old Colony Press," <em>We, the People, and Old Colony Press</em> 1:4, November 17, 1832<br>
+bibliographicCitation: '“Proposals for Publishing in the Town of Plymouth, A Weekly Paper, to be Entitled WE, The People, and Old Colony Press," <em>We, the People, and Old Colony Press</em> 1:4, November 17, 1832 '
 bibliographicCitationRepublished:
 fullIssueSequenceNumber:
 creator: